 If you test yourself and can recall the correct answer, your memory for those facts will be considerably strengthened compared to simply being told the information.

 - Say the new information out loud.

-- Self-test or rehearse immediately (i.e. within the span of the short-term memory).
+- Self-test or rehearse immediately (i.e., within the span of your short-term memory).

 - Leave this item and go to the next item—learn and rehearse this new item.
 This gives you a short break (spaced practice) from the first item.